cse110-fa21-group24/cse110-fa21-group24/specs/pitch/pitch.md

 ![A whole lot of chicken](frozenfood.PNG)

 So, what if we made a recipe app that allowed an adaptive cooking process for beginners?
 One in which users could search recipes, save them, and have the ability to explore cooking in their own way?
-That is the idea behind our app, Impasta Rosta.
+One of the core issues with beginners is that they lack organization in their cooking.
+Considering we only have five weeks to design a solution for beginner cooks, our app will focus on helping beginners not only find new recipes, but also organize those recipes in a logical manner.
+This is the idea behind our app, Impasta Rosta.

 ## Out Target Audience